jimmieego/reading-notes/CSS/css-basics.md

 #### Adjacent sibling

-Select elements that are the adjacent siblings of an element.
+Select elements that are the *immediate*, *adjacent* siblings of the first selector.

 ```css
 h2 + p { }
 ```

 #### General sibling

-Select elements that are the siblings of an element.
+Select any elements that are preceded by the first selector, regardless of whether it is immediately adjacent.

 ```css
 h2 ~ p { }